sakria9/pintos/doc/userprog.md

 > B9: Why did you choose to implement access to user memory from the
 > kernel in the way that you did?

+We choose the method that check only that a user pointer points below PHYS_BASE, then dereference it.
+According to Pintos documentation, this method is normally faster.
+Once we verified the address is valid, we can simply use it without copying it to kernel space, which is more efficient.

 > B10: What advantages or disadvantages can you see to your design
 > for file descriptors?

+We use linked list to store file nodes.

+Advantages:

+- `open` syscall inserts a file node after the list, which is fast.
+- The file descriptor counter is not shared between processes, so there is no synchronization cost.

+Disadvantages:

+- `read/write/...` syscalls need to get `file` pointer by iterating over the list, which is slow.

 > B11: The default tid_t to pid_t mapping is the identity mapping.
 > If you changed it, what advantages are there to your approach?

+We does not change it because multithreaded processes are not supported in Pintos.

 ## SURVEY QUESTIONS